r-lib/ymlthis/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This patch fixes breaking changes in upcoming Shiny release
+* This patch fixes a bug from the previous patch

 ## revdepcheck results